-- Fault display: notifies you of any problems, whether they're simple or more serious.
+- Fault display: Notifies you of any problems, whether simple or more serious.

-- Child safety: if you have little kids (including guests!) look for child-safe door locks, control locks and detergent-dispenser locks.
+- Child safety: If you have small children (including guests) look for child-safe door locks, control locks and detergent-dispenser locks.

-- Adjustable plate racks: some models come with fold-down trays, which can be useful if you want to put pots and pans in your dishwasher.
+- Adjustable plate racks: Some models come with fold-down racks, which can be useful if you want to put pots and pans in your dishwasher.

-- Cutlery tray or basket: this depends entirely on your cutlery loading preference – a tray lets you sort cutlery as you load, while a basket lets you sort at the cutlery drawer.
+- Cutlery tray or basket: This depends entirely on your cutlery loading preference – a tray lets you sort cutlery as you load, whereas a basket lets you sort the cutlery drawer.

 How to get the most out of your dishwasher

-- Put dirtier items closer to the middle of the dishwasher: anything in the corners of the baskets won't be cleaned as thoroughly.
-Check our guide on how to load a dishwasher, and find out the definitive answer to the age-old question: should you stack your cutlery up or down in the dishwasher?
+- Put dirtier items closer to the middle of the dishwasher: Anything in the corners of the baskets won't be cleaned as thoroughly.
+Check our guide on how to load a dishwasher, and find out the definitive answer to the age-old question – should you stack your cutlery up or down?

 - Check that the spray arm can move freely during the wash cycle.
 If it gets stuck, your dishes won't get clean.

-Only CHOICE members can access our detailed dishwasher testing data.
-If you're not yet a member, join CHOICE to get instant access to all of our expert, independent reviews.
+Only CHOICE members can access our detailed dishwasher test results.
+If you're not yet a member, join CHOICE to get instant access to all our expert, independent reviews.

 Or log in below to unlock this article and find the dishwasher of your dreams.
-The sheer range of models on the market can mean it's hard for you to pick the right one – but that's where we come in.
+The sheer range of models on the market can make it hard to pick the right one – but that's where we come in.